natalieagus/50002/docs/Hardware/g_turingmachine.md

 The Turing machine remains a central object of study in the theory of computation and is fundamental in understanding what it means for a function to be computable.
 The concept of a universal Turing Machine is an *ideal abstraction*, since we can never create a machine with infinitely long tape.
 However, physically creating something that is "infinite" is not possible.
 We can only create a very long "tape" such that it appears "infinite" to some extent.

 {:.note}
 The programmable machine is a manifestation of the Turing Machine concept, adapted for practical use in the physical world.
 It embodies the principles of computation formalized by Turing while overcoming theoretical constraints to enable real-world applications.
 Programmable machines form the basis of modern computing and are fundamental to various fields.
-Examples of programmable machines include desktop computers, laptops, smartphones, tablets, mainframes, servers, microcontrollers, washing machines, microwave ovens, robotics systems, drones, 3D printers, CNC machines, smart TVs, gaming consoles, ATMs, smart home devices, cars with programmable ECUs, and industrial automation systems.

 Here are the key points from this notes: